+If the Group's report recommends that the suspended Director should be removed from Office, then the suspended Director shall be given an opportunity to make further submissions to the Board of Directors before they make their decision as to whether they remove the Director from Office.

+The Board of Directors shall consider the Group's report and the suspended Director's submissions when making their decision, but ultimately it is a decision for the Board of Directors as to whether the Director is removed from Office.
+For the avoidance of doubt, the Board of Directors are not bound by the Group's report, and the suspended Director shall not be permitted to vote on the question of whether they are removed from Office.

+To ensure there is no disruption to the business of the Board during the processes outlined in Rule 76 and Rule 77, the Board may use Co-Option in accordance with Rule 65.

+78. Removal From Office

+Upon the completion of the process set out in Rules 76 and 77, the Board of Directors shall decide whether the suspended Director shall be removed from Office.
+Such a decision must be made by a majority of the Board of Directors present at a Meeting of Directors called for the purposes of considering the matter.

+For the avoidance of doubt, Members shall not be entitled to receive a copy of the report following the investigation.

+Any decision taken in accordance with Rule 78 shall be final and may not be appealed.
+All such matters shall be reported to Members at the next General Meeting held.

-68. Sabbatical
+79. Sabbatical

-A Director may be allowed a sabbatical from time to time, for a period of no more than 6 months, for extenuating circumstances such as pregnancy / maternity, or caring responsibilities.
+A Director may be allowed a sabbatical from time to time, for a period of no more than 6 months, for extenuating circumstances such as pregnancy / maternity, ill health, or caring responsibilities.
 This must be approved by the Board in advance of the sabbatical commencing.

-DIRECTORS AND EMPLOYEES

-69. Conflict of Interest
+80. Conflict of Interest

-No Director or employee of the Credit Union shall in their conduct of the Credit Union’s business in any manner, directly or indirectly participate in the deliberation of or the determination of any question affecting their pecuniary interest or the pecuniary interest of any person or body (other than the Credit Union) in which he or she is directly interested.
-Such person(s) shall withdraw from the meeting and the remaining persons shall constitute a quorum while that matter is being discussed or determined should their withdrawal result in a quorum not being present.
+No Director or employee of the Credit Union shall in their conduct of the Credit Union’s business in any manner, directly or indirectly participate in the deliberation of or the determination of any question affecting their pecuniary interest or the pecuniary interest of any person or body (other than the Credit Union) in which they are directly interested.
+Such person(s) shall withdraw from the Meeting and the remaining persons shall constitute a quorum while that matter is being discussed or determined should their withdrawal result in a quorum not being present.
 The Board, by a majority decision of its number, shall maintain the right to require such an individual to withdraw from the Board during the period the conflict of interest exists.
-The Board may co-opt another member to fill such a vacancy.
+The Board may co-opt another Member to fill such a vacancy.

 Any Director who declares an interest in becoming an employee of the Credit Union, or where a member of their immediate family applies for a position as an employee of the Credit Union, shall not take part in any discussion, selection or decision relating to that particular position in the Credit Union.
+Directors must adhere to the conflict-of-interest policy of the Credit Union and in addition their common law duties which include the management of conflicts of interest.

-70. Confidentiality
+81. Confidentiality